webperf/WAPA/README.md

 6. Using  command  ¡°node youpath\WAPA-master\server\app.js¡± to start the server of WAPA.   ( your path is the path where WAPA-master is stored.
        Such as :  ¡°C:\Users\lich\WAPA-master\server\app.js¡± )

-7. Open a browser and enter ¡°http://localhost:8888/¡±, you can see the homepage of WAPA. fff
+7. Open a browser and enter ¡°http://localhost:8888/¡±, you can see the homepage of WAPA.ff